Can I add author and date to blog posts and articles?

 Yes, you can.
 See the example above 😅

-Click the plus icon inside a custom section, and choose Author and Date.
+And if you'd like to show that information on the page, click the plus icon inside a custom section, and choose Author and Date.
 You can choose to add one or both.

 Screenshot of a content editor interface showing options for embedding and author/date settings for a SaaS landing page.